swevans/thread.js/README.md

 <br/>

 #### Communicating with Threads
 You can communicate with threads using events or messages.
-Events are more flexible and powerful.

-* To communicate from the parent to the child thread, you call functions on the myThread instance.
-* To communicate from the child thread to the parent, you call functions on the Thread.parent static class member.
+* Communication from Parent to Child
+** Parent code calls functions on the myThread instance ** Child code catches incoming messages by listening to the Thread.parent static class member
+* Communication from Child to Parent
+** Child code calls functions on the Thread.parent static class member ** Parent code catches incoming messages by listening to the myThread instance

 The event example below sends a ping event to a thread and the thread sends a pong event back.
 ###### Events Example